corey-alix/mbcvt/site/gl/README.md

 The layout should be tabular, with an editor appearing in the active row (one row at a time).
 Similar to a spreadsheet, the user can tab through the columns and rows but must be mobile first.

+# Storage

+The data should persist in the cloud, perhaps on the digital ocean server.
+The data could be stored in sqlite and I can stand up a light-weight API to serve simple JSON.
+The client would only need the secret key to access the service.